Faith Baptist School (Salisbury, Maryland)

-Faith Baptist School (commonly abbreviated "FBS") is a private Christian preschool, elementary school, middle school, and high school located in Salisbury, Wicomico County, Maryland.
-It is a church school, and enrolls grades K4 through 12th Grade.
-The school's mascot is the falcon, and its school colors are maroon and gray.
+Faith Baptist School (commonly abbreviated FBS) is a private Christian preschool, elementary school, middle school, and high school located in Salisbury, Wicomico County, Maryland.
+It is a church school and enrolls grades K4 through 12th grade.
+The school's mascot is a falcon, and its school colors are maroon and gray.

 Faith Baptist School is a member school of the Maryland Association of Christian Schools and the American Association of Christian Schools.